luckyteos/notes/Operating System Notes.md

 ### Inter-process communication (IPC)
 * Named Pipes
+	* One pipe for sending, one pipe for receiving
+	*
 * Shared Memory between processes
 	* Can be done in Win32API with CreateFileMapping
 * "Classic" IPC